 Use and modify this in any AI tool:

-Explain context in AI conversations as if I'm a professional who uses AI regularly but wants to get significantly better results.
-Cover: what context actually means technically, why the same prompt can produce wildly different results in different conversations, and give me five specific techniques for managing context more deliberately.
-Use real examples, not abstract principles.
+Explain context windows in AI as if I'm a professional who uses AI regularly but wants to get significantly better results.
+Cover: what context actually means technically and how it's measured in tokens, why the same prompt can produce wildly different results in different conversations, what happens when context fills up and why sessions degrade, the 50% rule for context usage, when to start a fresh session versus continuing, and why huge context windows aren't automatically better.
+Give me five specific techniques for managing context more deliberately, with real examples — not abstract principles.

 This article is a companion to the Vibe Coding for Everyone workshop from Ringier Future Summit 2026.
 More resources at futuresummit.dylanharbour.com.